I’m pretty much anti-grain (for the most part)

 That’s it for today.

-Also, if you wish to take a quick look at an awesome resource we recommend, as well as how you can live a “grain free” lifestyle without feeling like you’re missing out on all the good stuff; definitely check out Primal Burn today!
+Also, if you wish to take a quick look at an awesome resource I recommend, as well as how you can live a “grain free” lifestyle without feeling like you’re missing out on all the good stuff; definitely check out Primal Burn today!
 It will help you shake your rice habit no doubt!

 Amazon #1 Bestselling Author